Skip to main content

 Pursue Rigorous Coursework

 Adding challenging coursework—like AP, IB, and honors classes—to your schedule is a proven strategy for boosting your GPA.
-Because most colleges use weighted GPAs when making admissions decisions, you can provide a pick me up to an underwhelming GPA by adding some higher-valued classes to your course load.
+Because most colleges use weighted GPAs when making admissions decisions, you can provide a pick-me-up to an underwhelming GPA by adding some higher-valued classes to your course load.

 Increase Your Course Load

-Rather than adding higher-valued courses, another strategy for improving a less-than-impressive GPA is to simply add more classes to your schedule.
+Rather than adding higher-valued courses, another strategy for improving a less-than-impressive GPA is to add more classes to your schedule.
 Many high schoolers have study and free periods they can fill with another class.
 This method gives you extra opportunities to add good grades to your transcript and reduce the damage done by any poor marks you’ve earned in the past.

 Since the goal is to improve your GPA, think about adding a class in a subject in which you’re interested and have had prior success.
-Also, make sure you have the bandwidth to add another course, ensuring you can handle the extra work and it won’t negatively affect your performance in other classes.
+Also, make certain that you have the bandwidth to add another course, ensuring you can handle the extra work and it won’t negatively affect your performance in other classes.

 Ask For Help

 In addition to asking your teacher for help, many schools offer some form of tutoring or host study groups.
-If none of those options are available, you can always form your own study group or reach out to a friend or classmate for extra help in a class you’re struggling in.
+If none of those options are available, you can always form your own study group or reach out to a friend or classmate for extra help in a class you’re struggling with.

 The internet is another great resource for struggling students.
 There is seemingly an online tutorial for everything.
 For example, Khan Academy offers online classes in everything from algebra to biology to U.S. history.
 When looking for academic support online, make sure your source is credible.
 You don’t want to confuse yourself with incorrect information.